Because of Grover's algorithm but also mostly because I was bored, I was curious if I could use only 256 bit ciphers on TLS1.3 on dustri.org..

 with only 3 enabled by default:

-So the problem boils down to "how do I disable TLS_AES_128_GCM_SHA256
+So the problem boils down to "how do I disable TLS_AES_128_GCM_SHA256?"

 Because people tend to not read documentation, old cipher strings may have inadvertently disabled TLS1.3 ciphers, causing issues.
 This is why OpenSSL split the configuration mechanisms for TLS1.3 and TLS<1.3 in 2018.